GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex15_gene_annotation_part3.md

 ---

-To finish, we visualize the *Product*, an .HTML file produced in the Distillation step, by double-clicking on it in our *Jupyter* lab notebook or downloading from [here](../resources/dram_distillation.zip).
+To finish, we visualize the *Product*, an .HTML file produced in the distillation step, by double-clicking on it in our *Jupyter* lab notebook or downloading from [here](../resources/dram_distillation.zip).
 The *Product* has three primary parts:

 1. **Modules.** Central metabolism pathways coverage.
 Completion of pathways is based on the structure of KEGG modules, with the pathway coverage calculated as the percent of steps with at least one gene present.